Mir-Md-Reduan/review-website-public/README.md

 - It's Used for college service

-- By this website you can manage school/college/university different survices cources
+- By this website you can manage school/college/university different survices or cources

 - Educational Types website